-Justification can also be a form of SELF-DEFENSE TO AVOID PUNISHMENT, and so can also get stuck on this note since maintaining this (fixed) justification becomes a factor of survival.
+Justification can also be a form of SELF-DEFENSE TO AVOID PUNISHMENT, and so can also become fixed on this note since maintaining this (fixed) justification becomes a factor of survival.
 In this way it can even form in response to ANTICIPATED JUDGMENT by others.

-A given form of reasoning should not be invalidated – it should be unfixed if it has become fixed (by addressing underlying reasons why it has become fixed) so an individual can regain self-determinism over formulating one’s reasoning and perception.
+A given form of reasoning should not be invalidated – it should be unfixed if it has become fixed (such as by addressing underlying reasons why it has become fixed) so an individual can regain self-determinism over formulating one’s reasoning and perception.

 There is also a REALITY-BREAK angle to this.
 An individual holds certain concept(s) of oneself, then finds oneself being involved in something that is in conflict with the idea of self and so is unable to reconcile that reality or exercise full control over the conflicting reality (such as some activity or situation that one may be or have been involved in).
-In this case, concepts of self need to be addressed along with the reasons why someone may be holding on to some concept of oneself and so may become unable to entertain and assume responsibility (a state of power, control, ownership) over conflicting realities.
+In this case, concepts of self need to be addressed along with the reasons why someone may be holding on to some concept of oneself and so may become unable to entertain and assume responsibility (assume a position of cause / ownership) over conflicting realities.

 There are multiple angles to this problem that have never been explored or discussed in Scientology.

-Since Justification is a product of reasoning and perception, it also directly cuts into the subject of how perception and reasoning are formed to begin with which cuts into the page on SANITY AND INSANITY.
+Since justification is a product of reasoning and perception, it also directly cuts into the subject of how perception and reasoning are formed to begin with which in turn directly relates to the subject of SANITY AND INSANITY.

 With respect to reasoning, there may be cases where auditing is simply not enough, for a person may actually need some kind of education to enhance one’s ability to reason and to form perception more effectively.
-The issue can also cut into the “reactive mind” phenomena when someone’s reasoning and/or perceptions may be inhibited and/or fixed due to accumulated trauma or some form of suppression.
+The issue can also cut into the “reactive mind” phenomena when someone’s reasoning and/or perceptions may be inhibited and/or fixed due to accumulated trauma.

 Hubbard narrowed everything down to “commission of overts” as some ultimate cause in the decline of perception-ability (awareness) and what could be considered as “bad reasoning,” but there are actually so many factors to consider when trying to understand how both PERCEPTION and REASONING are formed throughout one’s experiences and education.